openshift/enhancements/guidelines/enhancement_template.md

 * As an OpenShift engineer, I want to write an enhancement, so that I can get feedback on my design and build consensus about the approach to take before starting the implementation.
+* As an OpenShift engineer, I want to understand the rationale behind a particular feature's design and alternatives considered, so I can work on a new enhancement in that problem space knowing the history of the current design better.
 * As a product manager, I want to review this enhancement proposal, so that I can make sure the customer requirements are met by the design.